 8 Tips for Traveling with Anxiety

-Don’t Let Anxiety & Panic Keep You From Living Your Dreams
+Anxiety & Panic Don’t Have to Keep You From Living Your Dreams

 If you are living with anxiety and panic, it’s likely you find yourself avoiding things you want to do for fear of experiencing an attack.
 Traveling with anxiety long distances by car or plane may feel impossible to do without experiencing panic.
-And while smaller adventures like zip lining, sail boating, snorkeling or diving may be on your dream list of things to do, you may feel like they are out of reach because of crippling anxiety.
+And while smaller adventures like zip lining, sail boating, snorkeling or diving are on your dream list of things to do, you may feel like they are out of reach.

 The following are my favorite tips for traveling with anxiety.
 They come from my own personal experience and science-backed studies.